 This keyword specifies whether the backup server includes the read-only tablespace files when performing a full-backup.
-The default value is 1 and will backup the readonly tablespace files.
+The default value is 1 and will backup the read-only tablespace files.
 Assign 0 to DB_BKRTS when the read-only tablespace files are already backed up.
 Please note, when 0 is assigned to the keyword a full-backup must be performed after setting a tablespace to read-only tablespace.
 If you don't backup the latest files, serious errors may result when restoring the full backup database containing the read-only tablespace.
 Please use the default value of 1 unless there is a specific reason to do otherwise.

 '''

-default value: 1

-valid range: 0,1
+default value: 1 valid range: 0,1

-see also: DB_BkSvr

-where to use: server side

 '''